-NTU's GenEd program is undergoing revision.
-Faculty are aligning the program to new requirements of the New Mexico Higher Education Department.
+NTU's GenEd program has been revised and aligned to the Common Course Numbering System of the New Mexico Higher Education Department.

-Assessment of the GenEd program will take place one goal/semester at a time.
-Data summaries of direct and indirect measures as outlined above will be compiled on an annual basis by the University's Offices of Assessment and Institutional Research.
-An annual summary that includes recommendations for program improvement will be prepared by the Student Learning Committee and included in the University's Annual Student Learning Report.
-Curriculum revisions as needed will be designed by the General Education Committee and reviewed and approved by the Faculty Congress.
+Assessment of the GenEd program takes place one goal/semester at a time.
+Data summaries of direct and indirect measures are compiled on an annual basis by the University's Offices of Assessment and Institutional Research.
+An annual summary that includes recommendations for program improvement is prepared by the Student Learning Committee and included in the University's Annual Student Learning Report.
+Curriculum revisions as needed are designed by the Student Learning Committee and reviewed and approved by the Faculty Congress.